-Tracie Sharp is president of State Policy Network, the capacity building service organization of free market, state-focused public policy think tanks.
-SPN has over 130 members, including 64 state think tanks representing all 50 states.
-Ms. Sharp has been an active leader in the state-focused think tank movement since 1988, serving on the SPN board of directors since its founding in 1992 and hired as president in August 1999.
+State Policy Network is the incubator and connector of the free market, independent, state-focused think tank network.
+Tracie has been an active leader in state and local public policy since 1988, serving on the SPN board of directors since 1992 and chosen as president in 1999.

 Tony Woodlief is Executive Vice President at the State Policy Network.
 He helps oversee SPN operations, supports SPN’s president in her guidance of the leadership team, and helps ensure the organization’s projects and programs measure success, evolve as SPN grows, and maintain alignment with our vision and mission.